 - Click Save.

-A confirmation message is displayed, and the new variable is displayed in the Interaction Variables list.
+A confirmation message is displayed, and the new variable is displayed in the System Variables list.

 Modifying Variable Details

 The following details of an Environment Variable may be modified:

 In addition, you may change an Environment Variable into a non-Environment Variable, and vice versa.

 To modify variable details: